OsmosysSoftware/dotnet-foundation/docs/api-documentation.md

 5. **UserRepository Database Interaction**

-   The `UserRepository` interacts with the database (Entity Framework) to:
+   The `UserRepository` interacts with the database to:

    - Use `UserManager.FindByEmailAsync` to find a user by email.
    - Generate a password reset token using `GeneratePasswordResetTokenAsync` provided by `UserManager` Component of Asp.Net Identity.